Hilbert-HN/HN_ML_From_Scratch/README.md

 The basic building block of a neural network is the layer.
 Layers extract representations from the data fed into them.

-**Example**
+There are 2 ways of building Sequential model **Example**
 ```python
 model = keras.Sequential([